Mikki667/Kirs_Mikhail_Crushing_Bugs/README.md

 # Kirs_Mikhail_Crushing_Bugs
 My homework assignment about fixing bugs in the JavaScript

+## About the Project

+This is my Human Anatomy Game!
+Drag the labels with the names of the body parts and drop them onto the correct areas of the human body!
+You can also reset the game and start it all again!

 ## Bug Fix Plan

 This game had two bugs and I fixed them in this homework.